diinki/diinki-retrofuture/README.md

 doesn't posses.

 All Wallpapers included in this repo are bespoke for the rice, made by me.
-Additional elements may have been cut-out / ripped from other artworks, I'll include credit if I find the sources, regardless the elements would be heavily edited.
+Additional elements may have been cut-out / traced from images, I'll include credit if I find the reference sources.

 ### 🖋️ Fonts: